El1z3u-F4r14s/Projeto_01/README.md

 **`ATUALIZAÇÕES RECENTES`**

-* Criação da página "sobre a loja" e estilização da mesma.
+* Criação do conteúdo de "contato" e estilização do mesmo.

 **`ATUALIZAÇÕES ANTERIORES`**

 * Inclusão de favicon.
+* Criação do conteúdo "sobre a loja" e estilização do mesmo.